 There are no exact specifications for what is allowed under the modified cash basis, since it has developed through common usage.
 There is no accounting standard that has imposed any rules on its usage.
 If the modified cash basis is used, transactions should be handled in the same manner on a consistent basis, so the resulting financial statements are comparable over time.

 The modified cash basis is not allowed under Generally Accepted Accounting Principles (GAAP) or International Financial Reporting Standards (IFRS), which means that a business using this basis will need to alter the recordation of those elements of its transactions that were recorded under the cash basis, so that they are now accrual basis transactions.
 Otherwise, an outside auditor will not sign off on its financial statements.
+However, these changes are fewer than what would be required if a business were to make a full transition from the cash basis to the accrual basis of accounting.

 Conversely, the modified cash basis may be acceptable as long as there is no need for the financial statements to be compliant with GAAP or IFRS; this may be the case if the financial statements are only to be used internally; this situation most commonly arises when a business is privately held and has no need for financing.